redsanket/spark/external/hue/guide/overview/index.rst

 a file browser, you can view and modify data.
 If you know some SQL, you should be able to quickly learn how to run Hive queries.

+In short, Hue lets you do the following:

+- get started with Hadoop
+- explore data, platform features, and capabilities
+- set up an analytics workbench and share code among project teams
+- monitor applications and jobs
+- developing proof of concepts and modules
+- running custom Hadoop-based Web applications

 Who Should Use Hue?
 ===================

-Although Hue can be used by anyone, we anticipate that the primary user will be **developers**.
+Although we anticipate that the primary user will be **developers**, test and service engineers, product managers, analysts, and data scientists can benefit from using Hue.

 Hue allows developers to experiment and explore data in a simpler and quicker way.
 With the Hue UI, developers don't need to on-board, log onto a cluster, use command-line tools, or go to a dashboard to view job status.
 They can instead view data with the file browser, upload new data, run Pig scripts or Hive queries, and the view results, logs, and job statuses from one interface.

-Data scientists can also use Hue to explore and analyze data, but they may be better off using professional tools such as `MicroStrategy <https://www.microstrategy.com/us/>`_ or `Tableau <http://www.tableausoftware.com/>`_.
+Data scientists and analysts can use Hue to explore and analyze data, but they may be better off using professional tools such as `MicroStrategy <https://www.microstrategy.com/us/>`_ or `Tableau <http://www.tableausoftware.com/>`_.

+Test and service engineers can create optimal workflows and TBD

+Question: How would test and service engineers use Hue?

 Authentication/Authorization for Hue
 ====================================